USEPA/power-sector-dev-portal/content/ggplot/using-the-theme/using-the-theme.md

   - title: "Tick Marks: `ticks`"
     level: 3
     content: |
        The `ticks` argument determines whether to show (TRUE) or hide (FALSE) the tick marks on the non-major axis, or the one perpendicular to the plot’s orientation.
-For vertical `axis_liness`, this is the y-axis ticks marks and for horizontal orientations, this is the x-axis tick marks.
+For vertical `axis_lines`, this is the y-axis ticks marks and for horizontal orientations, this is the x-axis tick marks.
   - code: |
       gg_ex_bar +
           theme_capd(ticks = FALSE)